ScottNeaves/usps_shipping_api/README.md

 ```
 ###Label Creation

 This shipping label API acts as a wrapper around the USPS shipping label API, allowing you to provide your data in a friendly JSON format instead of XML and also automatically downloading the resulting label as an image instead of base64 code.
-If you supply your email address in the optional "emailAddress" fields, your shipping lable will be emailed to you instead of downloaded!
+If you supply your email address in the optional "emailAddress" fields, your shipping label will be emailed to you instead of downloaded!

 All fields are required except for "zip4", "firm", and "emailAddress".